example42/puppi/README.md

         /tmp/puppi/ ($workdir)

-A runtime configuration file, which is used by all all the the scripts invoked by puppi to read and write dynamic variables at runtime.
-This is necessary to mantain "state" information that changes on every puppi run (such as the deploy datetime, used for backups).
+A runtime configuration file, which is used by all the the scripts invoked by puppi to read and write dynamic variables at runtime.
+This is necessary to maintain "state" information that changes on every puppi run (such as the deploy datetime, used for backups).

         /tmp/puppi/$project/config